Convert MD to EPUB3

 Q: Is EPUB3 better for accessibility?

-A: Yes!
-EPUB3 has comprehensive accessibility features including ARIA attributes for screen readers, semantic HTML5 elements, MathML for accessible math content, media alternatives (text descriptions for images), navigation landmarks, and WCAG 2.0 compliance support.
+A: Yes.
+EPUB3 has comprehensive accessibility features including ARIA attributes for screen readers, semantic HTML5 elements, MathML for accessible math content, media alternatives with text descriptions for images, navigation landmarks, and WCAG 2.0 compliance support.
 This makes EPUB3 the preferred format for educational institutions, libraries, and organizations requiring accessible publications for readers with disabilities.

 Q: Can I use JavaScript for interactive quizzes?